-The Indonesian archipelago is a good example of how these elements come together.
+The Indonesian archipelago is an outstanding example of how these elements come together.
 The dance of Silat becomes the mnemonic pegboard for martial art applications.
 The rhythm and choreographed movement become mnemonic learning devices.

 The cultural aspect of the dance enables the practice of martial arts hidden in plain sight.
 This helped to preserve Silat and Kun Tau.
 Indonesia has a history of occupation by the Dutch from the 1800s.
 Then the Japanese during World War II.
 During these times, people could not keep weapons or practice martial arts.
 However, they performed their dances for the occupiers.

 We include this powerful spiritual technology in the curriculum of our blended learning process.
 But, as pointed out above, this is an advanced method.
 These traditions are not a martial art, they are equally important for conveying cultural heritage.

 This is also a primary vehicle for generating energy to channel into the healing arts.
 In fact, the healing arts are a part of Silat.
 You will help heal those you train with and vice versa.
 This requires you to feed your soul and build your spirit.
 Deal with any emotional or personality issues first.
 You’ll need a solid base of grounding and centering gained through progressions of seated and moving meditation.

 Interested in spiritual exploration?
 Check out the blended learning process at the core of our teaching process.
 It reflects what Joseph Campbell called the Hero’s Journey.
 Our learning options include both face-to-face and virtual learning sessions.
 Please consider donating and supporting our mission.
 This helps others learn the knowledge for developing their path.